-A patient’s family can become angry for any number of reasons.
+A patient or their family members can become angry for any number of reasons.
 The anger is usually brought on by fear or confusion.
+Difficult patients may have substance abuse or mental health disorders or experience language barriers that can limit their understanding of the situation.
+When it comes to difficult family members, put yourself in thier shoes.
 Their loved one has become weakened, and there’s nothing they can do about it.
 This is very frustrating, and frustration leads to anger.

 Unfortunately, there are some things you just can’t learn in nursing school.
+And most nursing schools don’t teach you how to deal with these kinds of difficult situations.
 If you encounter difficult family members on the job, empathy is always the best medicine—unless, of course, medicine is the best medicine.
 Regardless of the situation, keep these tips in mind when dealing with a difficult family member in healthcare:

 - If they start to shout at you, don’t shout back.
 If they are yelling, stop and just listen.
 Calmly ask them about this problem.
 Let the family member voice her concerns but ask the person in a calm tone not to shout.
 Remember that the person’s anger isn’t a reflection or a judgment of you as a nurse or a person.
 It’s a reaction to the fear they feel for their loved one.
 If the family member continues to shout, get help from a coworker or social worker in case the person becomes violent, or calmly remove yourself from the room and alert your supervisor.